eqan/Embeddable-AI-Customer-Support-Widget/readme.md

   - Google Calendar integration works correctly: Fulfilled via Calendly.
   - Human handoff form and email system functions properly: Fulfilled using EmailJS and the in-built issue tracking.
   - entry.
-  - AI provides relevant responses: Fulfilled by Gemini 2.0 with Google Search capabilities.
+  - AI provides relevant responses: Fulfilled by PineCone VectorDB and Gemini 2.0 with Google Search capabilities.
 - **User Experience (20%):**

   - Intuitive and responsive interface: Confirmed by the description and provided screenshots